top of page

 • $30/acre if planted before October 25

 • $20/acre if a rye cultivar is planted.
-Acceptable rye cultivars include: 6250 Abruzzi, Abruzzi, Dura, Early Grazer, Elbon, Grazer, Grazer Master, Paster, Ryman, Virginia Abruzzi, Wheeler, Wintergrazer 70, Winterking, or any other indeterminate growth tetraploid rye cultivar
+Acceptable rye cultivars include: 6250 Abruzzi, Abruzzi, Dura, Early Grazer, Elbon, Grazer, Graze Master, Paster, Ryman, Virginia Abruzzi, Wheeler, Wintergrazer 70, Winterking, or any other indeterminate growth tetraploid rye cultivar

 For more information on this practice, click here.